 Mimi's Cafe Carrot Raisin Nut Muffins

 These muffins and the buttermilk spice muffins are the two top-sellers among the several muffins baked every day at the Irvine, California-based chain.
 If you like the combo of carrots, raisins, and walnuts in a super-moist cake, this is the muffin for you.
-The real thing is made dark with the addition of caramel coloring which you can find in many supermarkets or in stores that sell cake-decorating supplies.
+The real thing is made dark with the addition of caramel coloring which you can find in many supermarkets or in stores which sell cake-decorating supplies.
 You can choose to skip this ingredient and your muffins will still come out great.
-They’ll just be a lighter in color.
-This recipe is designed for a large muffin pan with 6 large muffin cups, but you can also use a standard-size 12 cup pan.
+They’ll just be a little lighter in color.
+My Mimi's Café Carrot Raisin Nut Muffins recipe is designed for a large muffin pan with 6 large muffin cups, but you can also use a standard-size 12 cup pan.
 Just reduce the baking time by 5 to 10 minutes.

 Source: Top Secret Restaurant Recipes 3 by Todd Wilbur.